Sunday, July 06, 2025

 🌿 GRATITUDE is the next prompt.
 We were to reflect on the way God has shown His faithfulness to you over the past week and list five things we are thankful for.
 [If you are following along with us, be sure to make your own list of five things!].
 Here is my list:

-🌿 SPIRITUAL GROWTH is the next prompt, and this week there's an emphasis on SERVING.
-We were to think about resources available to us and to consider how we could serve those in need this week.
+🌿 SPIRITUAL GROWTH is the next prompt, and this week there's an emphasis on FELLOWSHIP.
+We were to plan a time to fellowship with friends this week.

 🌿 Lastly is a GOSPEL-CENTERED AFFIRMATION